 Ever wondered why Kyoto feels like the soul of Japan?
 Sure, the bamboo groves and charming streets are beautiful, but the real heart lies in Kyoto’s temples and shrines.
 Each one is a story waiting to be discovered—history, culture, and spirituality intertwined.
-For anyone exploring Kyoto tourism, visiting these sites is essential.
-Whether you have just a day or a week, knowing how to move through the city, when to go, and what to see.
-Makes all the difference between a rushed trip and a magical experience.
+For anyone exploring Kyoto, visiting these sites is essential.
+This Kyoto travel guide will help you understand how to move through the city, when to visit, and which temples and shrines to prioritise.
+Whether you have just a day or a week, planning your route wisely can make the difference between a rushed trip and a truly magical experience.
 Let’s dive in!

 Kyoto’s temples are Buddhist in nature, while its shrines are Shinto.
 Visiting both provides an overall picture of the city’s spiritual and cultural richness.
 Making them among the best places to visit in Kyoto, this provides them with great gardens, meditation areas and old architecture.
 Shrines are Shinto spaces, which are usually characterised by iconic gates and prayer areas.
 They are not just a touring place, but these places are a glimpse into 1000 years of Japanese culture.